imevro/react-ui/docs/layers.md

 }
 ```

 That's where React UI comes in play.
 It passes `UI` object as the second argument to the component.
 This object holds every single component declared within _lower level_ layer.
-So, in our example, `InfoButton` would have access to `Icon`, `Button` and `Label`, but not `HelpButton` as it is located on the same level of hierarchy.
+So, in our example, `InfoButton` would have access to `Icon`, `Button` and `Label`, but not `HelpButton` as it's located on the same level of hierarchy.

-React UI also guarantees that the initialization of basic layers will be finished **before** _higher level_ components are going to access _lower level_ components.
+React UI also guarantees that the initialization of basic layers will be finished **before** _higher level_ components can access components from the _lower level_.

 The only thing that is left to do is to supply the created layers to React UI's init function: